rasteiner/kirbytranslations/readme.md

 ## Usage
  - Install the plugin
+ - Have your multilanguage config set
- - Have something in your `site/languages/` folder
+ - Have something in your `site/languages/` folder, the plugin supports php and yml files
  - In your browser open `hostname/panel/translations`
  - Edit the text in shown table
  - Save by clicking the save button below, CTRL+S or simply Enter